ekt1701/Alexa-Chatter/README.md

 To get started, say help me or what can I say, to get a basic list of the things you can say to Chatter.
 Of course, since Chatter is a chatbot, you can also chat, though, currently the interactions are limited.

 To debug the interactions, if there is something Chatter does not understand, it will say: "I have no response for " and repeat what you said.

+All the code which runs Chatter is found in the brain directory.
+You can easily change the wording of the commands, add other rss feeds or add functions.
+With Rivescript, Chatter is easy to customize for your own use.

 Instructions: